HowLongFor

 Month 1: Open Your First Account

-• Become an authorized user — a family member adds you to their existing card.
-Their payment history can boost your score.
+• Become an authorized user on a family member's card with good payment history

-• Make one or two small purchases per month (under 10% of the credit limit)
+• Make small purchases (under 30% of your limit)

-• Keep utilization under 10% for fastest score growth
+• Keep utilization below 10% for fastest score growth

-• Request credit limit increases on existing cards (reduces utilization ratio without adding debt)
+• Request credit limit increases (reduces utilization ratio)

 Year 2–5+: Maintain and Grow